January in Warsaw: ideas and tips for making the most of your winter in Warsaw

 January is the coldest month in Poland.
 The average temperature in January in Poland is -1,5°C / 30,2°F. The average rainfall level in Poland in January is 37 mm.
 The Polish name for January – styczeń – comes from the word stykać, meaning connecting the old and new year.
 The day keeps getting longer – sunset on January 1: 3.33 pm, January 31: 4.20 pm.

 Winter in Poland is cold and usually snowy.
-To stay cozy in the cold weather in Poland, you will need a hat, coat, scarf, gloves, and winter boots.
+To stay cozy in Poland’s cold weather, you will need a hat, coat, scarf, gloves, and winter boots.
 The weather in Poland differs during the winter.
-Usually, the temperature is around freezing or a few degrees below, but it happens that the temperature drops below -20 °C (-4 °F).
+Usually, the temperature is around freezing or a few degrees below, but it can drop to -20 °C (-4 °F).
 In recent years, there has been an increase in average winter temperatures compared to previous years.

 Read more about the weather and winter in Poland.

-Shopping Sunday and trade ban Sundays in Poland in January 2025
+A shopping Sunday and trade ban Sundays in Poland in January 2026

 - January 1